 The Little Cellar Room

 For sensitive people, this room gives the living a sense of dread and uneasiness upon entering it.
 Mr. T came in to investigate the non-working water heater, but had to leave quickly as he was suddenly awash with dread.
-Psychics believe that somewhere in this room, Charlotte's baby was buried in an unmarked spot.he perimeter of the building.
+Psychics believe that somewhere in this room, Charlotte's baby was buried in an unmarked spot near the perimeter of the building.
 He was abandoned in the hospital, to be cared for by hospital personnel and not expected to live.

 People who have lived in Carleton House over the years have had plenty of experiences with the spirits who live here.
 Not many paranormal investigations of the Carleton House that may have been done have been made public.